Sanrax/flashcart-guides/docs/tutorials/emulators-pico.md

         1. Place the SD card back into your cart, and boot into Pico-Launcher.

-        1. To play Sega Genesis games, navigate to `/ROMs/Genesis`, then select an Sega Genesis ROM.
+        1. To play Sega Genesis games, navigate to `/ROMs/Genesis`, then select a ROM.

     === "jEnesisDS"